Elegant table alarm clock with a double dial from the 20th century

 It seems that Napoleon Bonaparte desired such a clock, who, annoyed by officers’ delays, forced them to equip themselves with an alarm clock, and then commissioned watchmaker Breguet to create a sturdy, portable alarm clock (hence the case), with a bell and capable of functioning in any position.
 This is where the name “pendule d’officier” comes from, and it enjoyed widespread popularity in the 19th century.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 The most important aspect of vintage antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
+And this is ultimately crucial from the customer’s perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s compliance with the actual description and photographs.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details